HypeUFO/simple-react-player/README.md

 ===========

 A react audio component for playing a variety of URLs, including file paths.
 This is a modified version of react player (http://cookpete.com/react-player) for a dj app i built.
-I stripped down react-player to a basic audio element, but retains the props from the original react-player.
+I stripped down react-player to a basic audio element that retains the props from the original react-player.
 I have also added a crossOrigin prop (works with SoundCloud SDK)

 ### Polyfills